hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_dicom.html.markdown

 * `name` - The name of the Healthcare DICOM Service

-* `workspace_id` - The id of the Healthcare Workspace in which the Healthcare DICOM Service exists.
+* `workspace_id` - The ID of the Healthcare Workspace in which the Healthcare DICOM Service exists.

 ## Attributes Reference